atealxt/atealxt.github.io/_posts/2015-11-03-file-upload-progress-server-estimation.md

 ## Estimate parameter value

+Note the last anime above, the progress is a little far away 100% before done.
+Sometimes you need to pick a suitble length for progress bar and parameter value.

-There are several rules to help estimate parameter:
+Here are several rules can help estimate parameter:
 * Server performance.
 In general, server is fast than user-end upload.
 * Larger file, slower server response.

 ## Firefox bug

-Firefox has a progress event bug, it didn't trigger progress event for the final small pieces resource content loaded, until server finally response.
+When I worked on the feature, I found a Firefox progress event bug, it didn't trigger progress event for the final small piece resource content loaded, until the finally response from server.

 My environment:
 * Firefox 41.0.2